yduf/yduf.github.io/_posts/2023-11-07-firejail-sandbox.md

 	- Not all sandboxes are equal.
 For example: Firejail does not allow to write outside Downloads.
 Sandbox does not prevent such writing. - [SO](https://askubuntu.com/questions/1436132/how-to-run-firefox-in-firejail)

 - [Limit the memory size used by the jailed process #593 ](https://github.com/netblue30/firejail/issues/593) - `ulimit` + `firejail` or [`firejail --cgroups`](https://github.com/netblue30/firejail/issues/49)
-	- [ulimit vs cgroup](https://unix.stackexchange.com/questions/302938/about-ulimit-setrlimit-and-cgroup) - the mechanisms are generally not redundant.
+	- [ulimit vs cgroup](https://unix.stackexchange.com/questions/302938/about-ulimit-setrlimit-and-cgroup) - the mechanisms are generally not redundant:
     	- cgroup sets limits per groups of processes
         - setrlimit sets limits per user or per process